How Many Number of Players in Indoor Soccer?

 Indoor soccer is played on a hard court surface, usually in a converted ice hockey or basketball arena ranging from 160 to 200 feet long by 85 feet wide.
 The compact playing area is surrounded by 4-foot-high walls called dasher boards.

 Games consist of four 12-15 minute quarters with brief breaks in between.
-The unlimited substitutions and non-stop clock facilitate continuous, fast-paced play.
+The unlimited substitutions and non-stop clock facilitates continuous, fast-paced play.
 There are also no offside rules like in outdoor soccer.

 Player Positions and Responsibilities